Slow Cooker Teriyaki Beef Tip Steaks

 Beef Steak Tips

 This teriyaki-ish take was greeted with a vigorous thumbs up.
-Actually especially from the dog who doesn’t even have actual opposable thumbs.
-All in all, this recipe is a keeper, and a good reason to keep your slow cooker on a more accessible shelf.
+Actually, especially from the dog who doesn’t even have actual opposable thumbs.
+All in all, this recipe is a keeper and a good reason to keep your slow cooker on a more accessible shelf.

-How to Make Crockpot Teriyaki Beef Tips
+How to Make Crockpot Teriyaki Beef

-Heat 1 tablespoon of the oil in a large skillet over medium-high heat.
+- Sear the beef: Heat 1 tablespoon of the oil in a large skillet over medium-high heat.
 Brown the steak for about 2 minutes on each side.
 Remove and add them to the slow cooker.
-In the same skillet add the remaining tablespoon of oil and turn the heat to medium.
-Sauté the onions and garlic for about 3 minutes, until slightly softened.

-Stir the sauce and add it to the pan, and stir to scrape up any browned bits stuck to the bottom of the pan.
+- Slow-cook the beef: Stir the sauce and add it to the pan, and stir to scrape up any browned bits stuck to the bottom of the pan.
 Pour the sauce over the meat in the slow cooker, and then set the slow cooker to high for 4 hours.
-Serve the beef teriyaki over the rice, with the scallions sprinkled on top if desired.

 - Easy Slow Cooker Hot Pimento Cheese Dip